 During the year ended June 30, 2008, the Company obtained additional amounts of DMx from a new supplier.
 Due to the need to evaluate the process which was developed to prepare such material from this new supplier across multiple batches, the Company had committed to a level of production which yielded more material than will be required by its collaborators over the next twelve months.
 As a result, the Company recorded a \$2.1 million charge to research and development expense related to excess inventory during the year ended June 30, 2008.
 The Company also recorded \$1.6 million as research and development expense to write down this material to its net realizable value.
-No similar costs were recorded during the year ended June 30, 2007, and \$153,000 was recorded during the year ended June 30, 2006 to write down certain batches of ansamitocin P3 and DMx and certain work in process amounts to their net realizable value.
+No similar costs were recorded during the year ended June 30, 2007, and \$153,000 was recorded during the year ended June 30, 2007, and \$153,000 was recorded during the year ended June 30, 2007, and \$153,000 was recorded during the year ended June 30, 2007, and \$153,000 was recorded during the year ended June 30, 2007, and \$153,000 was recorded for a work in process amounts to their net realizable value.
 Increases in the Company's on-hand supply of raw materials, or a reduction to the Company's collaborators' projections, could result in significant changes in the Company's estimate of the net realizable value of such raw material inventory.
 Reductions in collaborators' projections could indicate that the Company has additional excess raw material inventory and the Company would then evaluate the need to record further write-downs as charges to research and development expense.